hardbyte/rust-telemetry-example/README.md

   tend to drive the heaviest load during alphabetic browsing.
 - Alphabetic searches are cached for ~5 seconds inside the API process, keeping the Postgres pool free for more selective queries while still providing snappy UX for list-style discovery flows.
+- The search backend stores pre-computed vectors in the `book_search_index` table.
+Entries are written incrementally by the backend Kafka consumer (via the outbox pattern) and periodically rebuilt by the scheduled maintenance job as a safety net.

 ### Database Pool Tuning